Ddhruv-IOT/CGI-BASED-CMD/README.md

 In this fast world everyone wants to save time, be more productive and no one wants to remember big commands or equation, everyone prefers to google it rather than remembering it.
-As I am also a human, same applies to me, I don't like to remember CLI commands but at the same time, I also know that how important they are for a CSE student.
+<br/> As I am also a human, same applies to me, I don't like to remember CLI commands but at the same time, I also know that how important they are for a CSE student.
-So to deal with this situation WEB based CMD is created.
+<br/>So to deal with this situation WEB based CMD is created.

 In this web based cmd I had make a dropdown list from where you can select the command.
-Hence you can use the command also and you don't have to remember it or google it.
+<br/>Hence you can use the command also and you don't have to remember it or google it.

 I have developed this using CGI scripting for both Windows and RHEL 8.